-Forty-seven-year-old Leicestershire English teacher Gareth Davies has died in Bangkok just days after his impassioned pleas to be transferred from a provincial Thailand hospital were answered, while British Ambassador to Thailand Asif Ahmad, continues to defend the British Embassy in Bangkok’s lack of intervention.
+Forty-seven-year-old Leicestershire English teacher Gareth Davies has died in Bangkok just days after his impassioned pleas to be transferred from a provincial Thailand hospital were answered, while British Ambassador to Thailand, Asif Ahmad, continues to defend the British Embassy in Bangkok’s lack of intervention.

 However, when Mr Davies arrived at Rajavithi Hospital on Friday evening the hospital was reluctant to admit him as it was unable to confirm his Social Welfare Fund eligibility.

 Ambassador Asif Ahmad: “visits not the only way we help”

-In one Tweet Mr Ahmad said, “visits not the only way we help 100s of Brits in hospital”, while in another he said, “we cant ask for better healthcare than that provided by local hospitals.
+In one Tweet Mr Ahmad said, “visits not the only way we help 100s of Brits in hospital”, while in another he said, “we can’t ask for better healthcare than that provided by local hospitals.
 Sadly restraining patients is normal practice here”.

 Terminal end point for Bangkok hospitals

-“He’s obviously been sick for a long time, has been moved from hospital to hospital and it appears his treatment to date has not been entirely appropriate.
+“He’s obviously been sick for a long time, has been moved from hospital to hospital, and it appears his treatment to date has not been entirely appropriate.
 He’s severely malnourished and his immune system is equivalent to that of a six-month-old baby.
-The risk of infection is very high”
+The risk of infection is very high”.

 Describing the ward Mr Davies was admitted to as the “terminal end point for Bangkok hospitals”, the doctor said Rajavithi Hospital’s department of medicine male ward was where other hospitals in Bangkok sent their most seriously ill and complicated cases when they were unable to provide appropriate medical care.

 “He’s throat is very constricted which means he is not able to swallow food and I’ll also be consulting a surgeon to see if he is strong enough to have a tube inserted directly into his stomach to improve nutritional intake”, he said.

 Brits & Thai friends outraged over lack of embassy intervention

-The death of Mr Davies and the lack proactive intervention by the British Embassy Bangkok has caused outrage and anger amongs Mr Davies’ Thai and foreign friends, all of whom are dismayed at “the least we can do is the least we will do” approach taken by the British Embassy Bangkok.
+The death of Mr Davies and the lack of proactive intervention by the British Embassy Bangkok has caused outrage and anger amongst Mr Davies’ Thai and foreign friends.
+All are dismayed at the “the least we can do is the least we will do” approach taken by the British Embassy Bangkok.

 “Gareth told me he had attempted to reach out to the British Embassy on several occasions, but despite him begging for help they never once visited him.

-“Kasem Bundit University should be ashamed of themselves for allowing this situation to go on for so long and I intend to raise this formally with the Ministry of Education, the Office of Higher Education, and the Prime Minister directly.
+“Kasem Bundit University should be ashamed of themselves for allowing this situation to go on for so long and I intend to raise this formally with the Ministry of Education, the Office of Higher Education (Ohec), and the Prime Minister directly.

 Footnote: Mr Michael Davies wishes to express his sincerest thanks to the numerous Thai people, many of whom did not know Gareth, for their tireless efforts in attempting to help him.